sydney city guide

 DORA CREEK | 33 ° 51' 151 ° 31' E

 East of the station, a reserve stretches for a long distance, past modest dwellings.
-Casuarinas, paperbacks and eucalyptus trees line both banks on the journey to the lake.
+Casuarinas, paperbacks and eucalyptus trees line both banks on the journey to the lake, along with utes and speed-boats.

 Two Bridges over Dora Creek